What Is Chronic Pain?

 Chronic pain is conceptualised within a ‘Biopsychosocial Model’, which describes the complex interaction of psychological factors (such as mood and thoughts), biological factors (such as inflammation and posture) and social factors (such as social support and work environment).

-Treatment at the clinic is multi-modal, incorporating a range of physical interventions such as massage, dry needling, gentle joint mobilisation and exercise therapy to reduce physical tension, provide pain relief and restore confidence in one’s body.
+Chronic pain treatment at the clinic is multi-modal, incorporating a range of physical interventions such as massage, dry needling, gentle joint mobilisation and exercise therapy to reduce physical tension, provide pain relief and restore confidence in one’s body.

 In addition, we educate our clients on the role of thoughts, feelings and behaviours when reacting to chronic pain to reduce the associated distress.